Querying the ATLAS-D2K Data Browser

 Query by Gene

-Enter a gene symbol/name (or synonym) in the search box on the homepage (https://www.atlas-d2k.org) or by using the menu navigation (Data > Gene).
+Enter a gene symbol/name (or synonym) in the search box on the homepage (https://www.atlas-d2k.org) or by using the top-level menu navigation (Data > Gene).

 The results include records that contain information about the expression of the gene or genes of interest.
 The column “Available Expression Data” indicates the presence of Expression Scoring, Array Data or Imaging data from specimen (in situ, etc).
 The Imaging column includes representative thumbnails of the imaging data.